veteranbv/Uptime-Kuma-RetroLegends-Theme/README.md

 ## Installation

-1. In your UptimeKuma dashboard, navigate to your status page
+1. In your Uptime Kuma dashboard, navigate to your status page
 2. Click "Edit Status Page"
 3. Scroll down to "Custom CSS"
-4. Copy the contents of `theme.css` and paste it into the Custom CSS field
+4. Copy the contents of `uptimekuma-retro-theme.css` and paste it into the Custom CSS field
 5. Save your changes

 ## Customization